 Santhera and ReveraGen Announce Presentations on Long-Term Efficacy and Bone Health in DMD During Vamorolone Treatment at the 2022 World Muscle Society Congress

-Pratteln, Switzerland, and Rockville, MD, USA, October 10, 2022 – Santhera Pharmaceuticals (SIX: SANN) and ReveraGen BioPharma, Inc announce presentations of data relating to long-term efficacy, tolerability and the impact of vamorolone on bone health in patients with Duchenne muscular dystrophy (DMD) over 2.5 years of treatment [1].
+Pratteln, Switzerland, and Rockville, MD, USA, October 10, 2022 – Santhera Pharmaceuticals SANN and ReveraGen BioPharma, Inc announce presentations of data relating to long-term efficacy, tolerability and the impact of vamorolone on bone health in patients with Duchenne muscular dystrophy (DMD) over 2.5 years of treatment [1].

 The data will be shared at the 2022 World Muscle Society (WMS) Congress being held October 11-15, 2022, in Halifax, Nova Scotia, Canada, as follows: